Richard W. Tsien

 Richard Winyu Tsien (born 3 March 1945), is a Chinese-born American electrical engineer and neurobiologist.
-He is the Druckenmiller Professor of Neuroscience, Chair of the Department of Physiology and Neuroscience, and Director of the NYU Neuroscience Institute at New York University Medical Center, and also an emeritus faculty member of Stanford University School of Medicine.
+He is the Druckenmiller Professor of Neuroscience, former Chair of the Department of Physiology and Neuroscience, and former Director of the Neuroscience Institute at New York University Medical Center, and also an emeritus faculty member of Stanford University School of Medicine.

 Early life and education

 Tsien was born in Dading, Guizhou, China and is a descendant of King of Wuyue Qian Liu (Tsien Liu).
 Soon after his birth, Tsien's family moved to the United States.
 Tsien received his Bachelor of Science degree in 1965 and Master of Science degree in 1966, both in electrical engineering from the Massachusetts Institute of Technology.
 Tsien then won a Rhodes Scholarship and went to study in the UK at Wadham College, Oxford, from 1966 to 1969.
 Tsien obtained a Doctor of Philosophy (DPhil) degree in biophysics from the University of Oxford in 1970.